ludviglundh/react-tailwind-datetime-picker/README.md

 ## Features and Pipeline
-Implemented as of current version:
+Implemented as of latest version:
 * ✅ Timepicker
 * ✅ Dark mode
 * ✅ Min- and Max Date
 * ✅ Disabled Date's
 * ✅ Typescript Support
-* ✅ Custom Theme
+* ✅ Custom Theme - Gives you total control over the styling

 Upcoming:
 * ⬜ Localization support using i18n (en & sv works for now)